rusty-electron/rusty-electron.github.io/blog/_posts/2021-12-15-pdfunite-and-pdfseparate.md

 ### extracting individual pages

-In many cases when you are submitting documents to a website, you end up scanning the hardcopies all at once and end up with a single pdf.
+In many cases when you are submitting documents to a website, you scan the hardcopies all at once and end up with a single pdf.
 If now the website requires you to submit them separately (which is usually the case), you can use `pdfseparate`.

 * If you need all of the pages in the document as separate pdfs:
 ```sh